-- Student needs to fit a graduation requirement into his/her schedule. - Courses completed over the summer may require a level change at the beginning of the school year. - Medical issues may necessitate a change.
-A doctor's note may be requested. - Course may have been scheduled without proper credit for prerequisites. - Changes in school-sponsored program may dictate changes - Technical error in scheduling program - Changes authorized by administration
+- Student needs to fit a graduation requirement into his/her/their schedule. - Courses completed over the summer may require a level change at the beginning of the school year. - Medical issues may necessitate a change.
+A doctor's will be required indicating the need for the change. - Course may have been scheduled without proper credit for prerequisites. - Changes in school-sponsored program may dictate changes - Technical error in scheduling program - Changes authorized by administration